Matt Fitzpatrick What's In The Bag? - European Masters

 Another Ping club in the bag is his G400 7 wood.
 He used to have a Ping Gorge gap wedge but has replaced that with a Titleist Vokey SM6.

-He has switched into TaylorMade’s new M2 driver this year, having won in Dubai last year after putting the 2016 M2 in the bag.
+He has used a TaylorMade’s M2 driver for a year or so now.
 He had previously been using a Callaway Big Bertha Double Black Diamond driver.

-He has averaged just over 287 yards off the tee this season, hitting almost 65% of fairways.

-The 23-year-old uses a Yes!
+The 24-year-old uses a Yes!
 Tracy II putter which he has had in the bag since his amateur days.

 He is a Titleist Pro V1x ball loyalist.